ywef/classdumpios/README.md

 # Background

 This project is an amalgam of a few different versions of classdump.
-Initially based on a version by [DreamDevLost](https://github.com/DreamDevLost/classdumpios) who made his as an iOS port from [nygard/class-dump](https://github.com/nygard/class-dump).
+Initially based on a version by [DreamDevLost](https://github.com/DreamDevLost/classdumpios) made as an iOS port from [nygard/class-dump](https://github.com/nygard/class-dump).
 From there I have manually merged in bits and pieces from various PR's against the original
 [ie #78](https://github.com/nygard/class-dump/pull/78) and then made a working macOS version again.

 # Chained Fixups